-I always feel a little helpless when people ask that question, because the answer is different for everyone—and mostly, we have to discover it for ourselves.
-In my experience people can see them anywhere and in any way—with clairvoyant sight, in dreams, in daydreams and visions, out of the corner of your eye, in your mind's/heart's eye, in shadows, in lights, in the patterns of tree bark or shower walls or carpet weave or lichen on stone...
+I always feel a little helpless when people ask that question, because the answer is different for everyone — and mostly, we have to discover it for ourselves.
+In my experience people can see them anywhere and in any way — with clairvoyant sight, in dreams, in daydreams and visions, out of the corner of your eye, in your mind's and/or heart's eye, in shadows, in lights, in the patterns of tree bark or shower walls or carpet weave or lichen on stone...
 They turn up at home (even in the bath), in the garden, in the woods, on the sea shore, in the center of town...
 You probably get the idea: they are ubiquitous.

 "Well," I can almost hear you ask, "then, how do I know they are the fae folk and not just my imagination?"